Strikes cripple German rail network, four airports

-BERLIN, April 21 (Reuters) - Rail workers went on strike across Germany on Friday, bringing national operator Deutsche Bahn's services [RIC:RIC:DBN.UL] largely to a halt, in the latest of a series of stoppages over pay in Europe's largest economy.
+BERLIN, April 21 (Reuters) - Rail workers went on strike across Germany on Friday, mostly bringing national operator Deutsche Bahn's services DBN.UL to a halt in the morning hours, as protests over pay in Europe's largest economy widened.

-The walkout, organised by the EVG union, was due to run from 3 a.m.
-(0100 GMT) to 11 a.m, though the train network was expected to be impacted for the whole day.

-State-owned Deutsche Bahn said all its long-distance connections would be cancelled until 1 p.m. and that few commuter trains would run.

 Germany has witnessed some of its most disruptive strikes in decades since last year, when the war in Ukraine sent energy and food prices soaring, leading to union pressure for wages to rise in line with living costs.